ihsanizwer/Ihsans-Encryptor/README.md

 # Ihsans-Encryptor
-An easy and comprehensive encryption tool that allows you to encrypt and decrypt a given directory.
+A simple yet comprehensive encryption tool that allows you to encrypt and decrypt a given directory.